The Big Cube: Development

 The film was based on a story by Tito Davison and Edmundo Báez, the former of whom served as director.
 In January 1968, Motion Pictures International (MPI) negotiated a co-production agreement with the Mexico-based Producciones Anco to produce the film, based on a screenplay written by William Douglas Lansford.

 Filming

 The film was shot on location in Mexico, primarily at the Studios Churbusco in Mexico City as well as on the coastal Acapulco Bay with a budget of US$560,000.
-The shooting schedule was scheduled to last approximately eight weeks.
+The shooting schedule was scheduled to last approximately eight weeks, with principal photography beginning on May 3, 1968.
 The decision to shoot the film abroad was to dually help bolster Mexico's film market, as well as help lower production costs, which were estimated to be $300,000 more if filmed in the United States.

 Release

-Box office

-The Big Cube was released theatrically in the United States on April 30, 1969, opening regionally in Cincinnati, Ohio.
+The Big Cube opened at the Acapulco Film Festival in November 1968 before being released theatrically in the United States on April 30, 1969, opening regionally in Cincinnati, Ohio.
 It continued to open in several U.S. cities throughout May 1969, including Philadelphia, Pennsylvania; Chicago, Illinois; Portland, Oregon; and Boston, Massachusetts.
 The film opened in Los Angeles on May 21, 1969, though New York City engagements did not begin until January 1970.